 NEO Bankside, designed by Rogers Stirk Harbour + Partners, comprises four diamond-shaped glass and aluminium pavilions and one roadside corner block as part of the development of the Bankside area.

 External glass lifts also add a contemporary characteristic to the buildings.
-Upon completion, the five separate buildings will step in height, ranging from 12 to 24 storeys and comprising of 229 residential units.
+The five separate buildings step in height, ranging from 12 to 24 storeys and comprise of 229 residential units.